MarlinFirmware/Marlin/Marlin/example_configurations/delta/deltaprintr_ks_rg/README.md

   standoffs
   [Information about and build instruction for customizations](http://www.tk-webart.de/wiki/doku.php?id=wiki:deltaprintr:deltaprintr_modifications)

-* Double check `MANUAL_Z_HOME_POS` by slowly lowering the hotend.
+* **Double check** `MANUAL_Z_HOME_POS` by slowly lowering the hotend.
 If the nozzle touches the bed before the LCD shows `0.00` (or less) for the Z axis, you have to substract the shown value from `MANUAL_Z_HOME_POS` and re-install the firmware.

+* Each bed / hotend / fan / heater / temperature sensor combination
-* If possible, do a PID autotune to match the PID values to your specific hotend / bed / temperature sensor combination.
+  behaves differently, so for error free operation you **will have** to do a PID autotune to adjust the PID values for your specific hotend and especially for **your custom build heated bed**.
   [Instructions](http://reprap.org/wiki/PID_Tuning)

 * **Please, be aware** that FSR bed leveling does not work reliably for this